 However the error messages generated in this mode could be easily redirected into the external file with the help of --output-file command line switch.
 This file will contain the unprocessed and unfiltered analyzer output.

-Such a file could be viewed in PVS-Studio IDE toolwindow using 'Load Analysis Report' menu command (selecting 'Unparsed output' as a file type) and afterwards it could be saved in a standard PVS-Studio log file (plog) format.
+Such a file could be viewed in PVS-Studio IDE toolwindow using 'Open Analysis Report' menu command (selecting 'Unparsed output' as a file type) and afterwards it could be saved in a standard PVS-Studio log file (plog) format.
 This allows you to avoid the duplication of error messages and also to use all of the standard filtering mechanisms for them.

 The users who are familiar with PVS-Studio incremental analysis mode within the IDE naturally will miss this feature in the command line mode.
 But fortunately, almost any build system could provide an incremental analysis just "out of the box", because by invoking "make" we recompile only file which were modified.
 So the incremental analysis will be automatically provided by using the independent command line version.